 "This possible smoking ban we’re talking about here in the borough has gotten a lot of interest.
 I want to say that I'm very proud of everyone in the borough who is working through this and putting out good information to the public," Hansen said.

-On Wednesday night, news crews from Action News and WMFZ in Lehigh Valley were present at borough hall to cover talks on the smoking ban.
+On Wednesday night, news crews from Action News and WMFZ in Lehigh Valley were present at borough hall

 "What I've heard from other communities, others have done this — maybe not to a huge extent, maybe in small areas — but it's a good step we're taking and follow through with it," Hansen said.